What is HTTP/2?

-HTTP/2 is the second version of Hypertext Transfer Protocol (HTTP).
-HTTP/2 is compatible with HTTP/1.X and has significant performance improvements.
+HTTP/2 (Hypertext Transfer Protocol Version 2) is the second version of Hypertext Transfer Protocol (HTTP).
+It is compatible with HTTP/1.X and has significant

 No configuration is required.
 HTTP/2 is supported by HTTPS listeners by default.